quacksouls/bitburner/doc/guide/hgw.md

 - Easy to implement.
 A sequential batcher can be implemented with a botnet or a purchased server.
 However, you might find that it is easier and simpler to use a purchased server in your implementation.
-Dedicate all RAM in your botnet or purchased server to each of the HGW operations.
-Wait for one operation to complete, then use all the RAM for another HGW operation.
+Dedicate all RAM in your botnet or purchased server to each of the grow and weaken operations, then hack a percentage of money from the prepped server.
+Wait for one operation to complete, then launch another HGW operation.
 - No special tools required.
 You do not need any port opener programs to assemble a small botnet for your sequential batcher.
 In the absence of any port openers, nuke as many world servers as you can and use their collective